industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 - Next step is to define a sample rate for your training data
 - Click on the 'Add variable' button and unhide the Asset structure on the left side.
-- Then select all variables you want to use for your training (in case you are using the ScrewSimulation select all six values)
+- Then select all variables you want to use for your training (in case you are using the Screw Simulation select all six values)

 <p align="center"><kbd><img src="graphics/03SelectVariables.PNG" /></kbd></p>